pwilthew/Systems-Security/Heap-Spray-DEP/README.md

 ## Specific Steps
 0. Two machines are used to demonstrate this vulnerability.
 A Windows 7 VM acts as the client, and an Ubuntu Linux VM acts as the web server.

-1. Test different length inputs for **docbase** to determine the number of bytes needed to override $$ebp and eip.
+1. Test different length inputs for **docbase** to determine the number of bytes needed to override $ebp and $eip.
 In this case, 388 bytes is the maximum amount of bytes that can be placed on the buffer before starting to overwrite $ebp and $eip.

 2. A Windows shellcode is generated with Metasploit, which is a tool already installed in Kali Linux.
 The instructions in this shellcode create a reverse TCP connection from said Windows machine to a chosen IP and port.
 In other words, these instructions would spawn the victim's command prompt in the attacker's machine; but for practicality, the IP chosen as the attacker's IP does not belong to the attacker and it is the victim's machine, 127.0.0.1.
 Using the attacker's IP would make the demo realistic, but it would not make it easy to the grader of this assignment.